Skip to content

 How to Perform This Trap Stretch:

-This is a popular trapezius stretch that many people use before a run or before lifting at the gym.
+Also among the most common trap stretches, many people use this trapezius stretch before a run or before lifting at the gym.

 How to Perform This Trap Stretch: